The fall and rise of Marwan Barghouti

 A unit of the Duvdevan – an elite force in the IDF which operated behind enemy lines – quickly surrounded the area.
 ‘We closed off the structure, and a few minutes before we went in to carry out the searches, they told us the name of the operation was Ray of Light’, one soldier recalled.
 ‘That was enough for us: We knew that was the codename for the capture of Tanzim forces chairman Marwan Barghouti.’

-‘I immediately arrived and took over command of the operation,’ Ilan Paz, head of the IDF in Ramallah, explained.
+‘I immediately arrived and took over command of the operation,’ Ilan Paz, head of the IDF in Ramallah, explained to me.
 ‘We had special units to penetrate the building but we didn’t have to use them.
 When Barghouti understood that he was surrounded, he came out peacefully.’

 Barghouti’s capture was a major success for Operation Defensive Shield.
-He was put on trial two years after his arrest, though he publicly refused to recognise the legitimacy of the Israeli court.
-He was convicted on five counts of murder, as well as attempted murder, conspiracy to murder, and membership of a terrorist organisation.
+He was tried two years after his arrest, though he publicly refused to recognise the legitimacy of the Israeli court.
+Barghouti was convicted on five counts of murder, as well as attempted murder, conspiracy to murder, and membership of a terrorist organisation.

 Barghouti’s fall laid the groundwork for his emergence as a beacon of Palestinian resistance.
 His wife, Fadwa, and his children campaign for his release and international figures have championed his identity as the ‘Palestinian Mandela’ – even launching their push for his freedom from Robben Island.
-The image of Barghouti raising his cuffed hands in the air in an act of defiance at his trial has become a potent symbol of his martyrdom in the occupied territories, displayed on posters, flags, and walls.
+The image of Barghouti defiantly raising his cuffed hands during his trial adorns posters, flags, and walls across the occupied territories.

-In the wake of his arrest, Barghouti’s support surged and he has contemplated running for president of Palestine from prison.
+Following his arrest, Barghouti’s popularity soared, leading him to consider a presidential run from prison.
 In 2005, after Arafat’s death, he broached running against Mahmoud Abbas but withdrew at the urging of his wife and political allies.
 Said Ghazali, who had attended Birzeit University with Barghouti, tore up the picture of him in his office, so furious was he at the squandered opportunity to challenge Abbas.
 Yet his popularity persists.
 In polls conducted before the 7 October attacks, Ismael Haniyeh, the leader of Hamas’ political wing, beat Mahmoud Abbas, the head of the Palestinian Authority, 54 per cent to 36 per cent.
 Barghouti, however, in a hypothetical poll, defeated Haniyeh 61 per cent to 34 per cent.

 ‘What he really brings to the table is the prospect of two things Palestinians desperately need,’ Khaled Elgindy, a former advisor to the Palestinian leadership on negotiations, explained to me.
 ‘One is national leadership, and the second is national unity.’